AEG

 Marrying someone (other than your guardian) automatically cancels the appointment.

-How is an appointment of enduring guardian different from an enduring power of attorney?
+What's the difference between an enduring guardian an enduring attorney?

 A power of attorney is a legal document in which you appoint a person to manage your financial affairs on your behalf.
 An enduring power of attorney continues to operate if you lose capacity.

-Appointing an enduring guardian does not prevent someone who is genuinely concerned for your welfare from applying to NCAT for a guardianship or financial management order.
+Appointing an enduring guardian does not prevent someone genuinely concerned for your welfare from applying to NCAT for a guardianship or financial management order.

 Although your attorney and your guardian deal with different aspects of your welfare, they are intimately linked because decisions made by one affects the other.
-It is important to consider the compatibility of your proposed attorney and guardian before appointing them.
+You should consider the compatibility of your proposed attorney and guardian before appointing them.

-Contact us to advise you about and prepare an appointment of enduring guardian to suit your needs.
-Advice may address:-
+Contact us to prepare an appointment of enduring guardian tailored to your needs.

 Advance Care Directive

-An optional Advance Care Directive can be included in your Appointment of Enduring Guardian (no additional cost).
-It includes directions to your guardian on what health care is to be given to maintain your comfort and dignity.
-You can instruct your guardian about the provision of life support, assisted ventilation, artificial hydration and nutrition and cardiopulmonary resuscitation.
-You can also specify which medical professional is to treat you and where you are to live.
+We include an optional Advance Care Directive in your Appointment of Enduring Guardian.
+It constitutes directions to your guardian on what health care is to be given to maintain your comfort and dignity.
+It instructs your guardian about the provision of life support, assisted ventilation, artificial hydration and nutrition, and cardiopulmonary resuscitation.

-If you would prefer an Advance Care Directive tailored to your specific needs we can draft one as a separate document at a reasonable cost.
+If you would prefer, an Advance Care Directive tailored to your specific needs (e.g. specifying which medical professional is to treat you) can be drafted as a separate document.